If you remember nothing else:

 - The optimal profile is under 400 words.
 Tiago Forte's 20,000-word guide made output worse, not better.
 Three before-and-after examples beat fifty rules.

-- Profiles work brilliantly for short-form (emails, social posts).
+- Profiles shine for short-form (emails, social posts).
 They fall apart for long-form articles because sustained voice requires ideological consistency that rules cannot capture.

 - The 6-chain framework: discovery interview, sample analysis, draft profile, anti-AI rules, test and refine, format-specific versions